Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 .. admonition::  Here are some **optional arguments**:
     :class: note

+    .. dropdown:: :code:`-A / --assembly-report REPORT`
+        :animate: fade-in-slide-down
+        :title: bg-light font-weight-bolder
+        :body: bg-light text-left

+        The path to an assembly report file in :code:`tsv` format which contains the chromosome identifiers and lengths.
+This information is built into Splam if running on a human genome (defaults to human GRCh38, patch 14).
+However, **this argument is required if running on non-human species**.
+See :ref:`our mouse example <example-of-running-splam-on-mouse>` for reference.

     .. dropdown:: :code:`-d / --device pytorch_DEV`
         :animate: fade-in-slide-down
         :title: bg-light font-weight-bolder